 - Submit documentation of successful completion of an appropriately accredited educational program*.

 - Submit documentation of current certification*.

-- For applicants to the MR and mammography programs, complete mri-environment-screening and submit with other admission documents.
+- For applicants to the MR and mammography programs, complete mri-environment-screening and submit other admission documents.

 The advanced imaging certificate programs are limited enrollment programs.
 Applicants will be accepted into a program on a first-come-first-served basis according to the time and date the complete Health Professions application (including documentation as listed in #3 & 4 above) is received.
 Applicants should indicate a preference for full-time or part-time status on the application.
 Priority will be given to full-time students for clinical placement.